Nanditha510/Bank-Loan-Analysis/README.md

 - `Terminologies.pdf` → Data dictionary / terms explanation
 - `financial_loan.csv` → Dataset

+## 🔹 Dashboard Preview
+**NOTE:** To interact with the dashboard, download the `.pbix` file.
+You can also view the screenshot below before downloading.

 ## 🔹 Insights
 - Monthly loan application trends and seasonality